ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Globus_data_how_to.md

 # How to get data from Globus

-Globus is a service that makes it easy to move, sync, and share large amounts of data.
+[Globus](https://www.globus.org/) is a service that makes it easy to move, sync, and share large amounts of data.
 Globus can manage file transfers, monitor performance, retry failures, recover from faults automatically when possible, and report the status of data transfer.
 Globus uses GridFTP for more reliable and high-performance file transfer, and will queue file transfers to be performed asynchronously in the background.
 Globus was developed and is maintained at the University of Chicago and is used extensively at supercomputer centres and major research facilities.

 Globus can support different types of storage and present them through a unified interface to simplify file transfer.
-A resource (server, cluster, storage system, laptop, or other system) is identified through an endpoint: an endpoint is defined, it will be available to authorised users who can transfer files to or from this endpoint.
+A resource - server, cluster, storage system, laptop, or other system - is identified through an endpoint: an endpoint is defined, it will be available to authorised users who can transfer files to or from this endpoint.

 ## General flow
 Using GlobusPersonalConnect you can establish a private endpoint in your machine, for example in the ec2 instance.